piizei/confluence-vector-indexer/README.md

 You need to set plenty of environment variables to make this work.
 See the .env.example file for a list of them.

+It has been tested to work with both Cloud and Server version of confluence.
+It should in theory also work with the datacenter version (it uses the Confluence python SDK)🤞.

 ## Running
 You can run it with docker:
 `docker run --env-file .env ghcr.io/piizei/confluence-vector-indexer:latest`